nazpanjwani/World-Population-Analyzer/README.md

 # World-Population-Analyzer
+3rd semester data structures project.
-Console based project that includes data cleaning, analysis, and application of different formulas to predict various attributes by storing data in lists using C++
+It is console based project that includes data cleaning, analysis, and application of different formulas to predict various attributes by storing data in lists using C++